-- (1) See description below for the calculation of the ICAO Air Accident performance metric in 2023.
-Any fatality would have resulted in elimination of the complete safety incentive for 2023. - (2) Average performance level of our Named Executive Officers with respect to the applicable Individual Strategic Goals.
+(2) See description above for the calculation of the ICAO Air Accident performance metric in 2024.
+The fatality that occurred in connection with an air accident during a SAR training exercise in Norway resulted in elimination of the complete safety incentive for 2024.

+(3) Average performance level of our NEOs with respect to the applicable Individual Strategic Goals.